hilmannhilmi/Planet_Fitness_Stock_Market_Prediction_Machine_Learning/README.md

 # Methodology
 The project follows these key steps:

+##### Data Visualization:
+Plotting the historical adjusted closing prices. /n
+##### Data Splitting:
-Data Visualization: Plotting the historical adjusted closing prices. /n Data Splitting: Dividing the data into training and testing sets based on date ranges.
+Dividing the data into training and testing sets based on date ranges.
 The first four years are used for training, and the fifth year is used for testing./n
+##### Model Training:
-Model Training: Training a Linear Regression model to understand the relationship between the year and adjusted closing price.
+Training a Linear Regression model to understand the relationship between the year and adjusted closing price.
+##### Prediction:
-Prediction: Making predictions for the fifth year using the trained model.
+Making predictions for the fifth year using the trained model.
+##### Evaluation:
-Evaluation: Calculating the Mean Squared Error (MSE) to evaluate the model's accuracy.
+Calculating the Mean Squared Error (MSE) to evaluate the model's accuracy.
+##### Result Plotting:
-Result Plotting: Visualizing the predicted and actual adjusted closing prices for the fifth year.
+Visualizing the predicted and actual adjusted closing prices for the fifth year.
-Results
+##### Results:
 The project successfully predicts the adjusted closing prices for Planet Fitness for the fifth year using a Linear Regression model.
 The predictions are visualized alongside the actual values, and the model's performance is evaluated using the mean squared error.

 # How to Run